SophBG/MasterVAR-ARTapToPlace/README.md

 > Project developed for the **Master in Virtual and Augmented Reality**.

-An intuitive AR experience where users tap to place 3D animated objects on detected surfaces (floors or walls).
+An intuitive AR experience where users tap to place 3D animated objects on detected surfaces (floors).
 The focus was on creating a seamless **User Experience (UX)** without relying on text or audio instructions.

 ![AR Demo](demo.gif)